scc-digitalhub/docs/user/docs/runtimes/tvm.md

     3. Optionally simplify the graph with onnxsim (`simplify`).
     4. Run the ONNX shape inference.
     5. Convert the graph into Relax IR, with `float32` as default data type.
+    6. If some outputs of the IR have no shape, simplify the graph with onnxsim and convert it again (see [Outputs without a shape](#outputs-without-a-shape)).
-    6. Save the IR with its `metadata.json` and publish the Model.
+    7. Save the IR with its `metadata.json` and publish the Model.

 === "TFLite"